-Attachment: Supervisor's statement - to be completed by your proposed supervisor (Maximum of 4 pages; must follow the specifications found in Presentation standards for documents)
+Attachment: Supervisor's statement - to be completed by the proposed supervisor

+(Maximum of 4 pages; must follow the specifications found in the Ensure attached documents meet presentation standards section.)

 You must select a primary supervisor from the proposed host institution.
 If your research could benefit from having a co-supervisor, you may include details about both supervisors here.
 The level of detail included about each supervisor depends on the extent of the co-supervision.